-- 1. Place the fan assembly onto the mounting points on the palmrest and connect the fan cable to the system board. - 2.
+- 1. Place the fan assembly onto the mounting points on the palmrest on the computer and install the two (M2x2) screws. - 2.
 Route the antenna cables along the cable management routes on the fan assembly and connect the cables to the WLAN card. - 3.
-Connect the fan connector to the system board. - 4.
+Install the two (M2x2) screws onto the fan assembly and secure it in place. - 4.
 Route the IO board cable along the cable management route on the fan assembly and connect it to the system board.